Something you may commonly search online for answers about is how to make more money.

 But sometimes those things can take time and you want to start making extra cash sooner rather than later.
 I hear you, as I think most of us can relate to that feeling!

 The best way to earn extra money is to start freelancing.
+It’s a great way to start making money on the side.
 Or as you may refer to it as “side hustling,” which that term has exploded in popularity.

 But freelancing and side hustles are pretty interchangeable in my opinion.